Engineering a Formally Verified Automated Bug Finder: Implementations and Case Studies

 \section{Implementations and Case Studies}

-The research questions we address in this paper are: (1) \emph{What constitutes a reliable testing tool?} and (2) \emph{How can we engineer such a tool?} Addressing question~(1), we derived the notions of T-soundness and T-completeness and precisely defined their meaning.
-These notions intuitively characterize bug finders that only find actual bugs and produce a bug report if a bug exists.
-Regarding question~(2), we implemented a prototypical symbolic executor in Coq and proved it T-sound and T-complete.
-Both these questions \emph{cannot be answered experimentally.} We substituted extensive testing with exhaustive proofs and do not address the question of \emph{efficiency}.
-Indeed, an efficient symbolic executor would, e.g., replace our breath-first path selection approach with a coverage-guided generational search~\cite{godefroid.levin.ea-08}.
-Exchanging path selection ``only'' requires proving all reachable symbolic states are eventually considered (\cref{coq:run_steps_complete}).
-In this section, we connect to question~(2).
-Our goal is to propose a design for symbolic executors independently of the implementation language; for the solution to be of general interest, it should be able to ``live'' outside an interactive theorem prover.
+In this section, we connect to \cref{q2} from the introduction: \emph{How can we engineer a reliable symbolic testing tool?} We aim to propose a design for symbolic executors independently of the implementation language; for the solution to be of general interest, it should be able to ``live'' outside an interactive theorem prover.
 Thus, we derived \emph{two executable implementations} from the Coq implementation of \wise.
-First, we automatically extracted OCaml code, which we wrapped in a command line interface with a parser for IMP's concrete syntax.
+First, we automatically extracted OCaml code, wrapped in a command line interface with a parser for IMP's concrete syntax.
 Second, we developed a functionally equivalent Python implementation, \pywise{}, again with a usable command-line frontend.
-We used Python generators to implement streams where the Coq version uses co-induction.
-After that, we were able to re-implement the Coq code with only small, purely syntactical changes.
+We used Python generators to implement streams where the Coq version uses co-induction and re-implemented the Coq code with only small, purely syntactical changes.

 Since the transformations from Coq to executable programs are not formally proven correct, we evaluated them with three numeric algorithms.
 We chose the computation of a number's factorial and integer square root and the greatest common divisor of two numbers.
 We annotated each program with assertions of their correctness; e.g., for an integer square root \(r\) of a number \(n\), \(n\) must be in the closed interval \([r^2;(r+1)^2]\).
 Next, we derived a ``buggy'' mutation of each program, e.g., turning \code{\syn{while} \_s > x \syn{do}} into \code{\syn{while} \_s {\bfseries <} x \syn{do}} in the square root example.
 Finally, we asserted that our symbolic executors find the inserted bug but report no bug for the original programs.
 In addition, we verified that \gls{se} terminates with a \texttt{Finished} message for the correct programs when we restrict the domain of the input number(s) to a finite range.
 To demonstrate that a breadth-first path selection is superior to depth-first (as in the original DART symbolic executor~\cite{godefroid.klarlund.ea-05}) in finding \emph{any} bug in a program, we added a \code{-{}-depth-first} option to \pywise{} to transition to depth-first search.
 As a result, the bug in the factorial implementation is not uncovered since \gls{se} gets ``trapped'' in infinite iterations of an early loop.